rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/february.md

 Welcome to the February 12, 2020 release of rapyuta.io platform.
 This release includes several internal improvements, optimizations and bug fixes.

 #### Improvements
-The rapyuta-agent services introduce a delay between device restarts in case of device failure.
+The rapyuta-agent services now have a delay between restarts in case of failure.